FlyBase/alliance-linkml-flybase/README.md

 Details of how to upload files are [here](https://github.com/alliance-genome/agr_curation#submitting-data).
 - Your personal `API Curation Token` is required (available from your profile the [Alliance Curation Site](https://curation.alliancegenome.org/#/)).
 Expect an `OK` message upon completion of a successful file upload.
+There are dependencies: e.g., the ALLELE file should be fully loaded (takes many hours) at the Alliance before uploading the disease file.
 ### ConfirmUploads
 Go to the [Alliance Curation Site](https://curation.alliancegenome.org/#/).
 - From the left options, choose `Other Links` (at the bottom), then `Data Loads`.